 Your shipment may be seized at the New Zealand or overseas border and may not be able to be imported into the destination country.

 I collected some seashells while on holiday.
 Can I bring them back into New Zealand?

 Queen conch (Strombus gigas), giant clams, and many freshwater mussels are listed on CITES.
 In general, an export permit from the country of origin is needed to bring these specimens back to New Zealand.
-Before buying souvenirs, check with the local CITES office (or contact a DOC CITES officer) to see whether you need a permit.
+Before buying souvenirs, contact a DOC CITES ranger to see whether you need a permit.
 Also check the section on Queen conch and giant clams for more information.

 I saw some amazing animal skins while I was on holiday.
 Can I buy them and bring them back to New Zealand?

 It depends on the species.
 The most sought-after species tend to be covered by CITES, and permitting is rigorous.
-Eg all big cats (Felidae) are covered by CITES, as are most species of zebra.
-Check with your nearest DOC CITES officer for more information.
+Eg, all big cats (Felidae) are covered by CITES, as are most species of zebra.
+Check with your nearest DOC CITES ranger for more information.